Pre-eclampsia & High Blood Pressure

 Statistics

-Statistics provided by Tommys.
+Statistics provided by APEC.

 HELLP Syndrome

 - Elevated Liver Enzymes – one of the tests done routinely for women with PET is a blood test to look at how well your liver is working.
-Monitoring how these rise or fall is a good indicator of how good or bad things are

 Eclampsia